 Purposeful travel is my cup of tea.
 I desire nothing more in life than to travel for the long-term, but it is challenging to find ways to do so that factor in professional development and ambition.
 It is too easy to fall into aimless wandering where nothing tangible is achieved.
 I don’t want to traipse around the world with nothing to show for it.

 While many employers are forgiving of a gap year, if the blank space in your resume is too prominent it will raise some unwanted questions and jeopardize your chances of being hired.

-My boss describes the problem with long-term, purposeless travel well in the following statement:
+describes the problem with long-term, purposeless travel well in the following statement:

 “While we can claim that we can live on the fringes of society and do not need to conform to the standards of typical society, it is society that feeds you at the end of the day.”

 Thus, I have compiled the following list that allows you to make the most out of a traveling experience while simultaneously getting shit done and tricking out your resume:

 With volunteering, you can satisfy your desire to do good while demonstrating your commitment to causes you care about.
 Remember to include the location in which you volunteered, your day to day responsibilities and any concrete end results in your resume.

 are great starting points to discover volunteering opportunities around the world that enable you to make a difference.